arv100kri/Cognitive-Services/Content/en-us/Face/Home.md

 -->
 # Face API

-Welcome to the Microsoft Project Oxford Face API.
+Welcome to the Microsoft Face API.
 Face API is a cloud-based API that provides the most advanced algorithms for face detection and recognition.
 The main functionality of Face API can be divided into two categories: face detection with attributes extraction and face recognition.

 ## Face Detection